astraut-solutions/easy-risk-register/docs/architecture/architecture-output.md

 ## Diagrams

-See `docs/architecture/architecture-diagrams.md` for PlantUML and Mermaid diagrams, including data flow and state management.
+See `docs/architecture/architecture-diagrams.md` for Mermaid diagrams, including data flow and state management.